-In 2000 was launched in Nice, France, "Un Festival c’est trop court!" - the European Short Film Festival of Nice.
+"Un Festival c’est trop court!"
+European Short Film Festival of Nice, France was first launched in 2000.
 It has become over the years a central meeting point for young European creation in the field of short films.
-The festival has also been able to anchor itself in the cultural landscape as a flagship event of the cinema season on the Côte d'Azur.
+The Festival has also been able to anchor itself in the cultural landscape as a flagship event of the cinema season on the Côte d'Azur.

 Every year, it brings together the best of emerging short film authors through many competition programs.